shahzaib-munwar/Model-Evaluation-Project-/README.md

    Recall
    F1-Score
    ROC-AUC
-Create and interpret confusion matrices
+Create and interpret confusion matrices.

-Plot ROC curves for model comparison
+Plot ROC curves for model comparison.

-Choose the best model based on business context
+Choose the best model based on business context.

  **Models Used**
 --